How to Start a Swimwear Line, That Lasts

 If you can hire/are a designer or technical drawer – make a detailed Illustrator/CAD-drawing with measurements specs and labelled detailing of each design.
 Some manufacturers, like us, will accept simpler drawings, photo references, or your samples – but technical drawings will really make it a more straightforward process for everyone, i.e. get everyone on the same page.

-These are ready-made designs that you can customise and add your label to.
+These are ready-made designs that you can customize and add your label to.
 You won’t go through a design and sample development process.
 You can just choose materials, colours and adjust hardware as much or as little as you wish.

 The Manufacturing ‘Relationship’